leomccormack/sparta-site/content/docs/help/faq.md

 ## What does this slider/button/drop-down menu do?

 The vast majority of sliders, toggle buttons, and drop-down menus have detailed tooltips.
-Simply hover your mouse over the parameter in questions for a few seconds, and the respective tooltip will appear.
+Simply hover your mouse over the parameter in question for a few seconds, and the respective tooltip will appear.

 ## Can I use the plug-ins for commercial purposes?